 Why visit the Isles of Lewis and Harris?

 1. The beaches

-It’s not hard to see why the beaches on Harris’ west coast top so many ‘best beach in the world’ lists.
-Their white sands and clear turquoise waters could easily give places I’ve visited in Australia or the Caribbean a run for their money.
-Luskentyre’s the star of the show but both islands are dotted with a mix of sheltered coves, sandy dunes and rocky bays, so you’ll have no problem finding your perfect beach.
+It’s not hard to see why the beaches on the west coast of the Isle of Harris top so many ‘best beaches in the world’ lists.
+With their white sands gently sloping into clear turquoise waters they could easily give islands in the Caribbean or South Pacific a run for their money (until you dip your toes in – the water temperatures are decidedly Scottish!).

 2. The history

 If you’re interested in history and archaeology, you’ll be fascinated by the Outer Hebrides.
 The islands were one of the first places to be settled in the British Isles around 8500 BC and plenty of remnants of their dramatic past still remain.
 And a drive along the west coast of the Isle of Lewis is a tour through the last few thousand years of island history.

 Oldest are the Neolithic standing stones at Callanish.
 Older and more impressive than Stonehenge, they date back to 3000 BC.
 Going forward in time to the Iron Age there’s Dun Carloway Broch, a stone tower that’s one of the best-preserved in the country.

 There’s also the remains of a Norse Mill and Kiln at Shawbost and traditional 19th-century blackhouse villages at Arnol and Gearrannan, one of which you can even stay in.

 At around 840 square miles in size, Lewis and Harris pack a lot of different landscapes into a small area.
 Lewis is mostly flat, with miles of peaty moorlands stretching across the centre of the island which reminded me of Iceland.
 Then around the coast you’ve got sandy beaches and rocky headlands in the east and the deep waters of Loch Suaineabhal.